SU(3) symmetry in theory of a weakly interacting gas of spin-1 atoms with Bose-Einstein condensate: Formulation of the problem and many-body interaction Hamiltonian of internal degrees of freedom

 Since below we study a homogeneous interacting Bose gas, we use the momentum ${\bf p}$ to specify the individual state of a particle.
 For the lattice models, one should consider a lattice site index instead of ${\bf p}$.

 In the case of spin-1/2 system, the density matrix $f_{\alpha\beta}({\bf p})$, being a square matrix of the second order, can be written as a linear combination of the Pauli matrices $\sigma^{i}_{\alpha\beta}$ and unit matrix $I$ which form a basis for the vector space of $2\times 2$ matrices.
 The scalar part of the single-particle density matrix in such a decomposition defines the density of the system, whereas its vectorial part specifies three components of the magnetization vector.
-The latter quantity is induced by the spin of the microscopic constituents of matter.
+The latter quantity is induced by the atomic spin.
 The many-body Hamiltonian of two-particle interaction includes the so-called spin-spin interaction given by

-where $a_{{\bf p}\alpha}$, $a^{\dagger}_{{\bf p}\alpha}$ satisfy the permutation relations given by Eqs.~(\ref{eq:2.2}) and $I({\bf p}_{1}-{\bf p}_{3})$ denotes the exchange interaction.
+where $a^{\dagger}_{{\bf p}\alpha}$, $a_{{\bf p}\alpha}$ satisfy the permutation relations given by Eqs.~(\ref{eq:2.2}) and $I({\bf p}_{1}-{\bf p}_{3})$ denotes the Fourier transform of exchange interaction energy.
 Here and below, the summation over the repeated indices related to internal symmetry is assumed.
 The above Hamiltonian commutes with the spin operator of a many-body system,

-and, consequently, the later represents the conserved quantity or the integral of motion.
-It is related to magnetization vector $M^{i}$ by $M^{i}=2\mu_{0}S^{i}$, where $\mu_{0}=e\hbar/2mc$ is the Bohr magneton.
-Note that three components of a particle spin (microscopic characteristic) generate the same number of macroscopic parameters necessary to describe a many-body system of spin-1/2 particles.
+and, consequently, the latter represents the conserved quantity or the integral of motion.
+It is related to magnetization vector $M^{i}$ by $M^{i}=g\mu_{B}S^{i}$, where $g$ is the Land\'{e} hyperfine $g$-factor and $\mu_{B}=e\hbar/2m_{e}$ is the Bohr magneton.
+Note that three components of an atomic spin (microscopic characteristic) generate the same number of macroscopic parameters necessary to describe a many-body system of spin-1/2 particles.
 The Hamiltonian given by Eq.~(\ref{eq:2.3}) can be applied to describe a gas of spin-1/2 atoms or interacting electron gas embedded in a solid state system.
 Note that in the lattice models, the creation and annihilation operators carry lattice site index instead of momentum ${\bf p}$.

 Now we address the description of a many-body system of spin-1 particles.
-In this case, the single-particle density matrix, being a reduced description parameter, can be written as a linear combination of the unit $3\times 3$ matrix $I_{\alpha\beta}$ and the Gell-Mann linearly independent traceless Hermitian matrices $\lambda^{a}_{\alpha\beta}$ (see Appenix):
+In this case, the single-particle density matrix, being a reduced description parameter, can be written as a linear combination of the unit $3\times 3$ matrix $I_{\alpha\beta}$ and the Gell-Mann linearly independent traceless Hermitian matrices $\lambda^{a}_{\alpha\beta}$ (see Appendix):

 The scalar $f^{0}({\bf p})$ and vectorial $f^{a}({\bf p})$ coefficients are given by